jwbirkbeck/reinforcement_learning/README.md

 200 frames in game 2792, on a winstreak of 49.
 Total wins 278
 200 frames in game 2793, on a winstreak of 50.
 Total wins 279
 ```

+# MountainCar
+[MountainCar](https://gym.openai.com/envs/MountainCar-v0/) is a slightly more complex environment than cartpole.
+On applying the classes developed for cartpole to the new environment, it's apparent that an epsilon-greedy approach to exploration is not effective.

+Some googling led to a paper which discusses [eligibility traces in the mountaincar environment](https://link.springer.com/content/pdf/10.1007/BF00114726.pdf).
+There's a chapter on eligibility traces in [Reinforcement Learning: An Introduction](https://web.stanford.edu/class/psych209/Readings/SuttonBartoIPRLBook2ndEd.pdf).
+I'll attempt this environment after some reading!